MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-function-security-roles.md

 > [!NOTE]
 >
 > * To change function admins, you must be an AllDatabasesAdmin, a Database Admin, or a Function Admin.
-> * A principal must have access on the database or table level to be a function admin.
+> * A principal must have access on the database or table level to be a Function Admin.
 > * For more information, see [role-based access control](access-control/role-based-access-control.md).

 ## View existing admins